Closing the Strategy Gap: Why Organizations Can't Choose the Right Approaches

 The Strategy Gap: Quantifying the Misalignment Crisis

-Boston Consulting Group (BCG) research reveals the core paradox: while 75% of executives agree that different strategic challenges require different approaches, only 25% actually use approaches suitable for unpredictable environments.
-This big gap between awareness and action indicates systematic barriers that prevent knowledge translation into practice.
+Boston Consulting Group research reveals the magnitude of this challenge: while 75% of executives recognize that different strategic challenges require different approaches, only 25% actually use approaches suitable for unpredictable environments.
+This dramatic gap - occurring when leaders either don't know what approaches are available or default to familiar methods despite knowing better - indicates systematic barriers that prevent contextually appropriate strategy selection.

 Manifestation Patterns Across Organizational Types